azarketa/Thermodynamics-theoretical-pills/source/10_1st_law_in_closed_systems.md

 Defining $H$ as $U + pV$ is thus a **formal convenience**: it reorganizes the energy terms into a single property that simplifies later formulations — especially when pressure becomes an independent variable — without implying the existence of new energy storage in the system.
 :::

-:::{admonition} Note: on enthalpy as a thermodynamic property
+:::{note} Note: on enthalpy as a thermodynamic property
-:class: note, dropdown
+:class: dropdown

 Since **enthalpy** is defined as a specific combination of {ref}`two state properties <eq_enthalpy_def>`, it is itself a **state property**.
 Both internal energy $U$ and the product $pV$ depend only on the **thermodynamic state** — that is, on measurable variables such as pressure, volume, and temperature — not on the path taken between states.